Muslim Council of Britain: Sectarianism

-Historically, MCB has constantly spoken out against sectarianism.
+Historically, MCB has routinely spoken out against sectarianism.
 In 2013, the council signed an intra-faith unity declaration between a number of Islamic schools and branches within both Sunni and Shia denominations of Islam.
-In April 2016, following the "religiously prejudiced" murder of a British Ahmadi Muslim, Asad Shah, the MCB denounced any form of murder, but also said nobody should be "forced" to accept the Ahmadiyya Community as part of the wider Muslim community.

-The MCB has been criticised by Martin Bright, among others, for failing to be truly representative.
-He said, in response to an article by Madeleine Bunting: "any body that represents itself as speaking for the Muslim community must demonstrate that is entirely non-sectarian and non-factional.
+The MCB has been criticised by journalist Martin Bright, among others, for failing to be truly representative.
+He said, in response to an article by Madeleine Bunting: "any body that represents itself as speaking for the Muslim community must demonstrate that it is entirely non-sectarian and non-factional.
 The MCB has consistently failed in this area and the Government should consider cutting all ties until it has thoroughly reformed itself."
 Bunting disagreed, saying: "To the extent that the government over-relied on the MCB, it was due to the laziness of the government wanting only to hear one voice".
 She said it would be "absurd to exclude the MCB, the biggest Muslim organisation in this country and the one that has achieved the greatest degree of non-factionalism and non-sectarianism."

 Homosexuality

-The MCB opposed the repeal of Section 28 on the grounds that presenting "homosexual practice as equivalent to marriage or in a morally neutral way is deeply offensive to Muslims" and that a repeal "undermines the institution of the family and will damage the fabric of our society".
+The MCB opposed the 2003 repeal of Section 28, which prohibited the "promotion of homosexuality" by local authorities, on the grounds that presenting "homosexual practice as equivalent to marriage or in a morally neutral way is deeply offensive to Muslims" and that a repeal "undermines the institution of the family and will damage the fabric of our society".
 Yet, in April 2007, the Muslim Council of Britain issued a statement supporting the government legislation "prohibiting discrimination in the provision of goods and services on grounds of sexual orientation".

 On 3 January 2006, Iqbal Sacranie told BBC Radio 4's PM programme he believes homosexuality is "not acceptable" and denounced same-sex civil partnerships as "harmful".
 Gay rights campaigners, such as Peter Tatchell, called for a "dialogue" between the MCB and gay organisations.
 In April 2007, the MCB formally declared its support for the Equality Act, which outlaws discrimination on the grounds of sexual orientation.
 The journalist Brian Whitaker said: "the Muslim Council of Britain has begun to move towards accepting homosexuality".

 Schools and education

 MCB guidance for schools says that parents of Muslim children should be allowed to withdraw their children from school activities involving mixed swimming, dance, sex and relationship education, music, drama, and figurative drawing on religious grounds.
 On farm visits, touching or feeding pigs should be prohibited.
 It also warns that pupils and parents may refuse to shake hands with the opposite sex during prize-giving ceremonies.
 The Daily Express newspaper referred to the publication as demanding "Taleban-style" conditions.
 It said music lessons were unacceptable to around 10% of Muslim pupils.

 Based on information from the MCB, Stoke-on-Trent City Council issued a Ramadan guide to all schools.
-The document said schools should reschedule swimming lessons, sex education and exams so they are outside the month of Ramadan.
+The document said schools should reschedule swimming lessons (to avoid swallowing water), sex education and examinations (as Ramadan can disrupt sleeping patterns and concentration) so they are outside the month of Ramadan.